(I actually prefer the word weird but I guess they have similar meanings).

 So I immediately sent the proposal onto the contact he shared (also mentioning that I had already linked to HubSpot) and was accepted:

-Which ultimately led to this post (1.4k Shares) being published on their Marketing Blog.
+Which ultimately led to a post for HubSpot (1.4k Shares) being published on their Marketing Blog.

 And it all started with doing something nice for a “friend target”.